Muzaffarpur shelter case: Discovery

-Later the medical board of Patna Medical College Hospital (PMCH) in June confirmed the sexual abuse of a majority of the girls of the ‘Balika Grih’.
-Brajesh Thakur, main accused in the Muzaffarpur shelter home rape case, has been booked in another case after it was found that 11 women were missing from another shelter home his NGO ran.
-Of the 42 girls housed at Balika Grih, medical tests have confirmed sexual assault on 34.
+Later, the medical board of Patna Medical College Hospital (PMCH) in June confirmed the sexual abuse of a majority of the girls of the ‘Balika Grih’.
+Brajesh Thakur, the main accused in the Muzaffarpur shelter home rape case, was booked in another case after it was found that 11 women were missing from another shelter home his NGO ran.
+Of the 42 girls housed at Balika Grih, medical tests confirmed sexual assault on 34.
 While girls were allegedly forced to undergo abortion, one was allegedly killed and buried on the shelter home campus.
 In late June the authorities dug the vacant space inside the Muzaffarpur short-stay home over allegations that one girl was allegedly killed and buried after an argument with the staff.
 The authorities, however, did not find any human body.

 On 2 August 2018, Supreme Court of India took a suo moto cognizance in the Muzaffarpur shelter home case.

 Brajesh Thakur is the prime accused in Muzaffarpur shelter home case where 34 girls, aged between 7 and 17, were raped for months.
 Ten out of 11 accused have been arrested, including Thakur and the then district child protection officer.
 They are to be tried under the POCSO act.
 The case was later transferred to the CBI which has taken over the probe and has obtained all relevant documents from the local police.

-Trial and Verdict
+Trial and verdict

 On the directions of Supreme Court's CJI Ranjan Gogoi bench, the case, as requested by CBI, was transferred in February 2019 from a local court in Muzaffarpur to the POCSO court at Saket district court in Delhi.
 SC asked the Saket court to conclude the trial within six months.